eliasbenb/PlexAniBridge-Mappings/README.md

 "s1": ""

 // Maps TVDB Season 1, episodes 4 through 6.
 The |-2 ratio means that
-// every 2 TVDB episodes in this range correspond to 1 episode on AniList.
+// every TVDB episode in this range corresponds to 2 episodes on AniList.
 "s1": "e4-e6|-2"
 ```